-The answer to the first, and the chances of getting an answer to the rest, have something exceptionally important in common.
-Something that most people don’t even consider.
-And I’m willing to bet it’s not at all what you think.
+The answer to the first, and the chances of getting answers to the rest, have one important thing in common — something most people don’t even consider.
+And I’m willing to bet it’s not what you think.

 And yet, it kinda has everything to do with it.